 Student Progression in the College of Nursing

 Student progress in the College of Nursing is reviewed and evaluated in several ways.
-The progressions policies established by the faculty are interpreted and applied by the student’s academic advisor, the Office of the Dean, and the College of Nursing Progressions Committee.
+The progressions policies established by the faculty are interpreted and applied by the student’s academic adviser, the Office of the Dean and the College of Nursing Progressions Committee.
 The College of Nursing reserves the right to request a leave of absence or the withdrawal of any student whose conduct, physical or mental health, or performance demonstrates lack of fitness for continuance in a health profession.
-Should a student’s behavior come into question, policies and procedures to determine the student’s continuing status in the college are delineated in the College of Nursing Student Handbook.
+Should a student’s behavior come into question, policies and procedures to determine the student’s continuing status in the college are delineated in the College of Nursing Student Guidebook.

 Since much of the work in nursing assumes that students will achieve a progressively higher level of understanding and skill, high academic performance is expected.
 The individual student is responsible for acquiring knowledge inside and outside of formal classroom and clinical settings.